3 handwritten wills found in Aretha Franklin's home

 In a separate court filing, son Kecalf Franklin said Aretha Franklin wanted him to serve as representative of the estate in the 2014 will.
 He is objecting to plans to sell a piece of land next to his mother's Oakland County home for $325,000.

-There hasn't been much wrangling — at least not in public — over the estate.
 Judge Jennifer Callaghan in April approved the hiring of experts to appraise Franklin's assets and personal belongings, including memorabilia, concert gowns and household goods.
-The Internal Revenue Service has filed a claim for more than $6 million in taxes.
+The Internal Revenue Service is auditing many years of Franklin's tax returns, according to the estate.
+It filed a claim in December for more than $6 million in taxes.

 Franklin's star, meanwhile, hasn't faded since her death.
 She was awarded an honorary Pulitzer Prize in April, cited posthumously for her extraordinary career.
 A 1972 concert film, "Amazing Grace," was released with much praise from critics.